-Computational complexity of the clustering simulations increases with the increase in the size of the dataset and the number of desired clusters leading to a very long time to solution.
-Large numbers of processors available on ultra-scale supercomputers can be used to reduce the time to solution for the clustering simulations and make it feasible to carry out large numbers of simulations required for environmental and ecological studies.
+Computational complexity of the clustering simulations increases with the increase in the size of data set and the number of desired clusters leading to a very long time to solution.
+Large numbers of processors available on ultra scale supercomputers can be used to reduce the time to solution for the clustering simulations and make it feasible to carry out large number of simulations required for the environmental and ecological studies.
 However, it is necessary to design the implementation to efficiently use larger numbers of processors.
 A detailed scaling analysis of the developed parallel k-means algorithm was carried out.
-Figure 4 shows results of the scaling analysis of the algorithm using the Phenology dataset for 50 and 1000 desired clusters.
-Excellent scaling was achieved up to 32,768 processors on the Jaguar Cray XT5 system for the dataset of approximately 84 GB in size (single precision binary).
-It can be observed that the time spent doing file I/O (read and write) during the cluster analysis increases slightly with the increase in number of processors, but the time for distance calculations is significantly reduced with computations being distributed to a larger number of processors, leading to a reduction in time-to-solution.
-The increase in file I/O times (especially read) with increasing processing cores is an artifact of Lustre filesystem performance on the Cray XT5 system.
-For 50 clusters (Figure 4a) a decrease in simulation time is observed up to 8192 processors, until file I/O overhead takes over the gain in speedup due to parallel distance calculations by the algorithm, leading to an overall increase in simulation time.
-Similar patterns of file I/O overhead (Figure 4b) were also observed for the 1000 clusters case.
-For larger numbers of desired clusters requiring significantly more distance calculations, better speed up is achieved by the parallel clustering algorithm.
-The time spent in file I/O is negligible compared to the speedup achieved by the distance calculations, thus good scaling is maintained up to 32,768 processors (Figure 4b).
-The developed implementation can be readily applied to analysis of even larger datasets and can efficiently use hundreds of thousands processors on modern supercomputers.
+Fig. 4 shows results of the scaling analysis of the algorithm using the Phenlogy dataset for 1000 desired clusters.
+Excellent scaling was achieved up to 32,768 processors on the Jaguar Cray XT5 system for the dataset of approximately 84 GB.
+It can observed that the time spent doing file I/O (read and write) during the cluster analysis remains almost same with the increase in processors, but the time for distance calculations are significantly reduced with computations being distributed to larger number of processors leading to reduction in time to solution by use of increases number of processors.
+The developed implementation can be readily applied for analysis even larger datasets and can be efficiently use hundreds of thousands processors on modern supercomputers.